-Indeed, dog adolescence may not be a walk in the park, it is somehow similar to dealing with human teen agers.
-Perhaps this is why according to PetSyle most dogs are surrendered to shelters between the ages of 8 months through 18 months.
-However, for those that are able to hold on to those adolescent dog unwanted behaviors, they will eventually see the light after tunnel, once their dog will settle down and turn adult.
-Yet, they may still will have to deal with hormones should they fail to neuter their dogs.
+Indeed, dog adolescence may not be a walk in the park and is somehow similar to dealing with human teenagers.
+Perhaps this is why according to PetSyle most dogs are surrendered to shelters between the ages of eight months through 18 months.
+However, for those that are able to hold on to those adolescent dogs with unwanted behaviors, they will eventually get to the light at the end of the tunnel, once their dog settles down and turns into an adult.
+Although, they may still have to deal with hormones should they fail to neuter their dogs.

 Male dogs reach sexual maturity when they reach their adolescence stage.
 Owners who chose to not neuter their dogs, therefore, may have to deal with the rebellious teenager stage with the effects of hormones on top of that.
 This article applies in particular to behaviors of some intact male dogs.
 Of course, they don't apply to all intact male dogs.

-In the wild, as a pack of wolves migrate from one place to another as they look for food, some male wolves may be seen urinating on bushes, trees or rocks.
+In the wild, as a pack of wolves migrate from one place to another looking for food, some male wolves may be seen urinating on bushes, trees, or rocks.
 The wolves will lift their leg and dribble a bit of urine.
 This is pure marking behavior.
 Domesticated dogs have conserved part of this instinct.
 A male dog may walk to an area, sniff it, lift its leg and mark it to leave "I was here" message.

-Some male dogs may also defecate as a way to mark behavior, and after doing so, they may scratch the dirt nearby.
+Some male dogs may also defecate as a way to mark, and after doing so, they may scratch the dirt nearby.
 This is not to cover up the feces, rather it is to mark it further adding a visual cue, that he was there.

 An intact male dog has an instinct to roam around.
 They feel the pressure to mark around the neighborhood.
 This behavior especially exacerbates if there is a female in heat nearby.
-Dogs may recognize the scent of a female in heat from several feet away, they may therefore stick around the area for many hours or days.
-Sometimes if there are competitor dogs nearby, they may even engage into bloody fights.
-If you must own an intact dog, make sure your dog is safely confined (yet this applies to any dogs)
+Dogs may recognize the scent of a female in heat from several feet away, and they may stick around the area for many hours or days.
+Sometimes if there are competitor dogs nearby, they may even engage in bloody fights.
+If you must own an intact dog, make sure your dog is safely confined (this applies to any dogs).